Touring the Farm

 Children walk the fields as a farmer/guide, working with the class teacher, helps them experience the tastes, smells and feel of familiar foods in their natural settings.
 They learn how autumn differs from spring on the farm.
 They are introduced to the foundations of sustainable agriculture practices.

-We offer trips to mixed groups of adults and children, and trips for solely adult groups as well.
+We offer trips to mixed groups of adults and children, and trips solely for adult groups as well.
 This tour is led by a seasoned guide who knows our farm and farm history.
 We particularly welcome high school students and other young adults who may be interested in sustainable agriculture and the potential role of small farms in climate policy.

 These walking tours last about one hour.
 By special arrangement they can be longer and cover more subjects in depth.